 Classes And Workshops

-Georgetown Art Studio at Washington Printmakers Gallery offers a number of classes and workshops for kids and adults throughout the year.
+Georgetown Art Studio at Washington Printmakers Gallery offers a number of classes and workshops for children and adults throughout the year.
 Workshops typically last only a few hours or a couple days, while classes can last several weeks.

 Explore our upcoming classes and workshops below.

-For Teaching Artists
+For Teaching Artists:

 Georgetown Art Studio at Washington Printmakers Gallery employs many artists as contractors to lead workshops for both adults and youth.
 Proposals are considered seasonally for classes and monthly for workshops.
-See more on our ‘‘Opportunities’’page on this website.
-Join our roster.

 Classes